OSAS/rh-events/2013/LibrePlanet.md

 also be speaking at the conference, on the topic of "Free Software Communities and the Cloud".

+Marina Zhurakhinskaya from the Desktop team in Red Hat will present her work with the Outreach Program for Women in GNOME.

 The conference schedule will be announced shortly.